vinish86/crossplane-explorer/README.md

 ![Pause/Resume and Field Watch](resources/screenshots/pause-fieldwatch.png)

 *The screenshot demonstrates how you can right-click any XR or MR to pause/resume reconciliation or start/stop Field Watch for real-time diffs.*

+### Configurations
+The **Configurations** node lists all Crossplane configuration packages installed in your cluster.
+You can expand this node to see each configuration and view its YAML details.

+### DeploymentRuntimeConfigs
+The **DeploymentRuntimeConfigs** node displays all deployment runtime configuration resources.
+These are used to configure runtime settings for Crossplane deployments.
+You can expand this node to see each config and view its YAML details.

 ## Performance & Safety: Exclude Core CRDs